dennisfarmer/dennisfarmer.github.io/_posts/2020-05-05-academicsuccess.md

 ### Intelligence Score
 To create a more concise method for determining academic success, we will formulate an "Intelligence Score" for each participant, which will take a weighted average of the `hs_gpa`, `college_gpa`, and `converted_sat` columns compared with the average value for each respective column.

-To calculate weights for `hs_gpa`, `college_gpa`, and `converted_sat`, we can incorporate the statistical mean for each value.
+To calculate weights for `hs_gpa`, `college_gpa`, and `converted_sat`, we can incorporate the mean of each value.
 Since the `college_gpa` mean score is lower than the `hs_gpa` mean grade, we can conclude that getting a high GPA in college is more challenging than getting a high GPA in high school.
 Therefore, each score in the calculation should be weighed based on its relative difficulty, as seen in the table below:

 |Column|Mean|Mean / 400|Calculation|Weight|
 |:-----|---:|---------:|----------:|-----:|